wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 title : "Test Payment Details"
 meta_title: "FAQ Getting Started - Test payment details - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: "."
 ---

-By thoroughly testing your payment integration with MultiSafepay, you can use the following payment credentials in the TEST environment to simulate different payment scenarios.
+For thoroughly testing your payment integration with MultiSafepay, you can use the following payment credentials in the TEST environment to simulate different payment scenarios.

 Testing with our test credentials can only be done in you MultiSafepay Test Control.
-Create your [MultiSafepay Test Account](https://testmerchant.multisafepay.com/signup) free of charge
+Create your [MultiSafepay Test Account](https://testmerchant.multisafepay.com/signup) free of charge.

 With a successful connection with your test or staging environment, you can immediately start testing.

-Additional payment methods and outgoing payments are disabled by default.
-Contact our support department at <support@multisafepay.com> to assist you further.
-Or call us +31 20 8500 500
+<div class="alert alert-warning">Outgoing payments and additional payment methods (e.g. American Express) are disabled by default in a MultiSafepay test account.
+As a result, a refund cannot be processed successfully.
+Contact our Integration Team to enable outgoing payments or additional payment methods in your MultiSafepay Test Control.</div>

+If assistance is required, contact our Integration Team at <integration@multisafepay.com>

 ## AfterPay

-Contact our Integration Team to enable the payment method AfterPay in your MultiSafepay Test Control. <integration@multisafepay.com>
+Contact our [Integration Team](<mailto:integration@multisafepay.com>) to enable AfterPay as payment method in your MultiSafepay Test Control.

 ## Alipay